kubernetes/website/docs/concepts/configuration/assign-pod-node.md

 #### More Practical Use-cases

-Interpod Affinity and AntiAffinity can be even more useful when they are used with higher level collections such as ReplicaSets, Statefulsets, Deployments, etc.  One can easily configure that a set of workloads should be co-located in the same defined topology, eg., the same node.
+Interpod Affinity and AntiAffinity can be even more useful when they are used with higher level collections such as ReplicaSets, StatefulSets, Deployments, etc.  One can easily configure that a set of workloads should be co-located in the same defined topology, eg., the same node.

 ##### Always co-located in the same node